Fannon/search-bookmarks-history-and-tabs/README.md

   * Merge bookmarks with history, so we know when a bookmark has been opened recently / frequently -> higher score
   * Remember which result items have been executed via extension recently -> higher score
 * Introduce dedicates search mode for tags and folders
-* Index bookmarks and history continually in background, to have faster startup performance
 * Remember which items have been opened recently and show last (n) items immediately.